Skip to main content

 What's inside a Kratix Promise?

-You've installed Kratix and three sample Promises.
+You've installed Kratix and a Promise.
 Now you'll create a Promise from scratch.

 It consists of three parts: